top of page

 Press on the rear to open the tape holder.

 To install the wide clasp appropriate for your size on to the bottom half first.
+(There is an extra included with the kit.)

 Rotate the clasp outward like this.